AllenInstitute/bmtk/README.md

 ## Level of Support

 We are releasing this code to the public as a tool we expect others to use.
 Questions concerning bugs and related issues are welcomed.
-We expect to address them promptly, pull requests will vetted by our staff before inclusion.
+We expect to address them promptly and pull requests will be vetted by our staff before inclusion.

 ## Quickstart